andytudhope/Recollections/README.md

 All the while, more SNT goes into the cryptoeconomic security of the dapp store as a whole - **this is the key insight here**.

-Anti-social behaviour (trolling) and corporate competitiveness == community love in the form of both a more secure registry in this scheme and (potentially) higher SNT prices as there's less SNT in circulation ;)
+Anti-social behaviour (trolling) and corporate competitiveness == community love in the form of both a more secure Dapp store in this scheme and (potentially) higher SNT prices as there's less SNT in circulation ;)